acceleratingdigitalskills/cli-and-web-for-music/episodes/creating-files-and-directories.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain the relationship between files and directories
 - Create a directory hierarchy that matches a given diagram
 - Create empty files in the filesystem at a given location
 - Delete specified files and/or directories